jackiehjm/stx-docs/doc/source/cli_ref/system.rst

 Controller services management
 ******************************

-The following set of commands enables display of services running on the StarlingX controllers/masters.
+The following set of commands enables display of services running on the |prod|
+controllers/masters.
 Optional services can be enabled or disabled using these commands.